Picturepark/Picturepark.SDK.TypeScript/docs/picturepark-sdk-v1-widgets/README.md

 - data-show-navigation: true (default) | false
 - data-show-overlay: true | false (default)

+### Styling

+To change the styling and behavior of the widgets, you have the following options:

+- Use the basic styling options which can be set via attributes
+- Extend existing CSS classes with own classes
+- Completely disable the generation of CSS classes and provide own classes (using the `data-render-styles` option)
+- Provide own Liquid templates for full control over the styling

 ### Browser support

 - pictureparkWidgets.processScriptTag():
   - Requires a polyfill for [window.fetch](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) and [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) (bundled)

+### Samples

+To run the [samples](https://github.com/Picturepark/Picturepark.SDK.TypeScript/tree/master/src/picturepark-sdk-v1-widgets/samples) navigate to the root of the repository and run:

+    npm run start:widgets